Micah456/EmailWebApp/README.md

 -Refactor

 *Previous tasks:*
+-Fixed update email date sent bug in sys-api
--Implement write emails and edit drafts
+-Fixed create email bug that sets date to 1970 in new emails in sys-api -Implement write emails and edit drafts
 -Implement clicking of emails on dashboard to load reademail.html with appropriate email - DONE -Implement reademail.html page including rendering emails from rest api requests - DONE